Lecrapouille/MaxPlus.jl/README.md

 using MaxPlus
 ```

-And to fix some issues with Jupyter:
+Currently, to fix some conflict with Jupyter layout, you have to type these lines before making some computations:
 ```julia
 Base.show(io::IO, ::MIME"text/latex", x::MP) = show(io, MIME"text/plain", x)
 Base.show(io::IO, ::MIME"text/latex", A::ArrMP) = show(io, MIME"text/plain", A)